vdbrink/vdbrink.github.io/homeassistant/homeassistant_web_scraper.md

 ---
 ## Other examples

-Just some other page and settings with data you can scrape.
+Just some other pages and settings with data that can be scraped.

 | Site                     | URL                                                             | Selector            | Index |
 |--------------------------|-----------------------------------------------------------------|---------------------|-------|